3rdentity/Grappl/README.md

 ## Development

-Grappl is primarily developed by ellenhebert/Cactose.
+Grappl is primarily developed by Ellen Hebert a.k.a.
+Cactose.

 Her twitter is here: https://twitter.com/Cactose